What is a House in Multiple Occupation (HMO)?

 The landlord or managing agent of the HMO can apply.

 Requirements for a licence

-- the arrangements for managing the property are satisfactory;
+- you have satisfactory arrangements for managing the property

-All HMOs have to meet the Council's standards (whether they are licensable or not).
+All HMOs have to meet our HMO standards.
 These standards include:

 - means of escape in case of fire and other fire precautions

 - amenities such as kitchens, bathrooms, toilets and wash hand basins